projg2/crate-dist-mirror-action/README.rst

 Usage
 -----

 1. a.
-If source is on GitHub, fork it.
+If source is on GitHub, fork it (include all branches, i.e. uncheck the "Copy the ``main`` branch only" box).

    b.
 Otherwise, use the "Import repository" function to create it.